KROQ (1500 AM): KROQ

-In 1980, KROQ ended its simulcast with KROQ-FM and began airing a Spanish language format.
+In 1980, KROQ ended its simulcast with KROQ-FM and began airing a Spanish-language format.
 In 1982, the station's license renewal was denied by the FCC, due to numerous violations by the station's owners.
 KROQ-FM's license renewal was also denied shortly thereafter.
 These rulings were appealed, and in a 1984 settlement the license of KROQ-FM was assigned to Ken Roberts, who owned a 49% stake in the stations, and Roberts was ordered to pay compensation to the other applicants for the FM frequency.
 However, KROQ's license had to be surrendered, and Royce International's application for a new station on the frequency was granted; Royce International was headed by KWOD (106.5 FM)-Sacramento owner Ed Stoltz.

 This new station was never built and, after numerous extension using both the KRCK and KIEV calls, the permit was cancelled on February 12, 2013.
-On February 5, 2020, the FCC gave Schwab Multimedia LLC final approval for a new station at 1500.
+On February 5, 2020, the FCC gave Schwab Multimedia LLC final approval for a new station on 1500.
 KWIF was to be based in Culver City and would broadcast from a transmitter and tower in Montecito Heights.
-The construction permit expired April 13, 2020.
-On December 7, 2020, the FCC dismissed all applications for modifications to the construction permit, concluding that Schwab "had not submitted any evidence that it had tried to construct the station.
+The construction permit expired on April 13, 2020.
+On December 7, 2020, the FCC dismissed all applications for modifications to the construction permit, concluding that Schwab "had not submitted any evidence that it had tried to construct the station".
 Schwab appealed the FCC's decision.
 On March 6, 2023, an appeals court unanimously upheld the decision.

+A travelers' information station broadcasts on 1500 AM, operated by the City of Beverly Hills.